maurosoria/dirsearch/docs/building.md

 - Python 3.14 for release-equivalent builds.
 - PyInstaller 6.20.0.
-- Rust when building `native-rust`; build scripts install maturin as needed.
+- Rust 1.86 or newer when building `native-rust`; build scripts install maturin as needed.

 Native Rust builds use `scripts/build_native.py` to build one wheel, install that exact wheel path, and verify `import dirsearch_native`.
 This avoids shell-specific wildcard behavior on Windows and keeps Docker, PyInstaller, and portable builds on the same path.
-The native wheel is packaged with `requires-python >=3.14` and PyO3 `cp313-abi3`, the highest stable ABI feature available in PyO3 0.24 for Python 3.14 release builds.
+The native wheel is packaged with `requires-python >=3.14` and retains PyO3's `cp313-abi3` feature so the security upgrade does not change the extension's established stable-ABI contract.

 Build the current platform: